mksamur/RTCGAToolbox/README.md

 This fork is no longer the site of development for RTCGAToolbox helper functions

-Please see the `TCGAmisc` package for such functions.
+Please see the `BiocInterfaces` package for such functions.
-It can be downloaded using `BiocInstaller::biocLite("waldronlab/TCGAmisc")`
+It can be downloaded using `BiocInstaller::biocLite("waldronlab/BiocInterfaces")`